- Co-founder of the Marxian “independent socialist” magazine Monthly Review and of Monthly Review Press

 - Served in the Office of Strategic Studies, forerunner of the Central Intelligence Agency

 Born in April 10, 1910 in New York City, Paul Sweezy was the son of Everett B. Sweezy, Vice President of the First National Bank of New York.
-Paul was educated at the elite New England boarding school Philips Exeter Academy and then at Harvard University, where he was editor of the campus newspaper The Harvard Crimson.
+Paul was educated at the elite New England boarding school Philips Exeter Academy and then at Harvard University, where he was editor of the campus newspaper, The Harvard Crimson.

-After graduating from Harvard with an economics degree in 1931, Sweezy spent a year at the Fabian socialist London School of Economics.
-He went to Europe in hopes of studying under Austrian free-market economist Friedrich von Hayek but fell, instead, under the spell of socialist professor Harold Laski; (b) young left-wing teacher Joan Robinson (who later became a Maoist Marxist and a formative influence on Arianna Huffington); and (c) Leon Trotsky’s newly translated History of the Russian Revolution.
+After graduating from Harvard with an economics degree in 1932, Sweezy spent a year at the Fabian socialist London School of Economics.
+He then went to Europe in hopes of studying under Austrian free-market economist Friedrich von Hayek but fell, instead, under the spell of: (a) socialist professor Harold Laski; (b) young left-wing teacher Joan Robinson (who later became a Maoist and a formative influence on Arianna Huffington); and (c) Leon Trotsky’s newly translated History of the Russian Revolution.
 Sweezy emerged from these influences, in his own description, “a convinced but very ignorant Marxist.”
 “While [Sweezy] never joined the Communist Party,” wrote socialist biographer Nick Beams in 2004, “he later recalled that he might easily have done so, indicating that he had no significant differences with its political orientation.”

 After completing his tour of duty in the military, Sweezy returned to Harvard in 1945 but was turned down for its available tenured professorship in economics.
 He subsequently told an interviewer that “there was never any chance they would take a Marxist.”
 “Sweezy later insisted,” wrote colleague John Bellamy Foster, “that if he had not been so fortunate as to have had access to surplus value through his family inheritance he would probably have been forced like so many others to succumb to the kinds of controls and pressures inevitably exerted on those who earn their livings in the academy.
 As it happened, however, he was under no such need to conform and he chose not to resume his former teaching position.”
 Indeed, Sweezy's inherited money became the base from which he would operate for the rest of his life.

 In 1954 Sweezy was twice subpoenaed by the New Hampshire Attorney General and was asked to divulge the names of his associates and whether he advocated Communism.
 Sweezy refused to answer, invoking his First Amendment right of free expression.
 He was cited for contempt of court and briefly jailed.
 The U.S. Supreme Court overturned the citation in 1957.

-Sweezy’s most widely applauded contribution to the cult of Marxism’s “theology” is found in his 1966 book Monopoly Capital: An Essay on the American Economic and Social Order, co-authored with Paul Baran.
-This book dealt with the idea that according to Karl Marx, capitalism should self-destruct from stagnation as ever-more-monopolistic capitalism caused chronic excess capacity as a result of production being idled to maintain profit margins.
+Sweezy argued that under advanced capitalism, the “industrial proletariat” was the only possible revolutionary agent.
+His most widely applauded defense of Marxist dogma is found in his 1966 book Monopoly Capital: An Essay on the American Economic and Social Order, co-authored with Paul Baran.
+This book dealt with the idea that according to Karl Marx, capitalism should self-destruct from stagnation as growing monopolies caused chronic excess capacity as a result of production being idled to maintain profit margins.
 Though this prediction was apparently proving incorrect, Sweezy and Baran argued that Marx would be proven correct in the long run.
-But wicked capitalists, they claimed, had temporarily maintained economic momentum and escaped stagnation by using better selling to increase demand, by growing the financial sphere of credit and investment, and by military spending in the Cold War and in Korea and Vietnam.
+But wicked capitalists, they claimed, had temporarily maintained economic momentum and escaped stagnation by: (a) using better selling tactics to increase demand, (b) growing the financial sphere of credit and investment, and (c) spending excessively on military projects.

-Sweezy argued that under advanced capitalism, the “industrial proletariat” was the only possible revolutionary agent.
-By 1980 Sweezy apparently had begun to recognize that a new ruling class contrary to Marxist ideals had arisen in the Soviet Union.
-Sweezy and Monthly Review, as John Bellamy Foster wrote, “sympathized very broadly with Mao’s call for a ‘Cultural Revolution’ and the motive that had inspired it, aimed at stopping the emergence of such a new class.”
+By 1980, Sweezy had begun to acknowledge that a new ruling class contrary to professed Marxist ideals had arisen in the Soviet Union.
+As John Bellamy Foster wrote, Sweezy and Monthly Review “sympathized very broadly with Mao’s call for a ‘Cultural Revolution’ and the motive that had inspired it, aimed at stopping the emergence of such a new class.”

-Sweezy died on February 27, 2004.
+Sweezy died on February 27, 2004, in Larchmont, New York.